decodelabs/dictum/README.md

 ## Usage

-### Importing

-Dictum uses [Veneer](https://github.com/decodelabs/veneer) to provide a unified frontage under <code>DecodeLabs\Dictum</code>.
-You can access all the primary functionality via this static frontage without compromising testing and dependency injection.

 ### Formatters

-The main Veneer frontage of Dictum exposes a set of predictable text / key formatters which can be used to quickly prepare strings for specific actions.
+The root Dictum class exposes a set of predictable text / key formatters which can be used to quickly prepare strings for specific actions.

 ```php
 use DecodeLabs\Dictum;